Getting Started - Create a Basic Pipeline

 Once the build is started Codefresh will navigate you to the build progress of the sample application.

 The build output is split into sections.
 Expand the section Building Docker Image and look at the logs.
 After a while the build should finish with success.
 All previous runs are in the Builds page from now on.

 Running unit tests automatically

 Like any well-disciplined project, the sample application comes with its associated unit tests.
 Running unit tests as part of the build process can validate that the Docker image is indeed correct and satisfies the requested functionality.
 This is the next step in the build process described at the beginning of this tutorial.

 We need to add the tests in the build process.
 To do this we will get back to the pipeline settings of the application.
-Click on the name of the pipeline in the build log screen.
+Click on the name of the pipeline you created in the build log screen so you can edit the yaml file.